Shabbir-Khan-AI/Python_Practice/README.md

 # Python_Practice
-This is My First Git Repository
+This is My First Git Repository.
+Author - Shabbir